SCRAP TIRE CLEANUPS

 - If the site is large (greater than 2000 tires), the violator is not the property owner, or the violator is a repeat offender, the county may request assistance of Shawn McKee(firstname.lastname@example.org) (919-707-8284) or the Senior Environmental Specialist

-- A cover sheet enumerating and summing the costs must accompany tire reimbursement requests along with invoices and receipts, if applicable.
+- A cover sheet, with county letterhead, enumerating and summing the costs must accompany tire reimbursement requests along with invoices and receipts, if applicable.